SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

 **Test Steps:**

 1. Sign in
-2. navigate to the landing Pagae
+2. navigate to the landing Page
 3. Find the search box and enter a search item
 4. Check if the first search result has the most recent date
-5. Then check if every item after it has an eariler date in descending order from newer to older **Pass/Fail Criteria:**
+5. Then check if every item after it has an earlier date in descending order from newer to older **Pass/Fail Criteria:**

 - **Pass:**